-The last time I wrote about one of the two most advanced experimental herpes vaccines - Rational Vaccines' (RVx) Rotavax, which claims to have performed well but only in one very pilot study in one foreign country, with no published data - I noted that future studies would be done in Mexico.
+The last time I wrote about one herpes vaccine - in that case Rational Vaccines' (RVx) Theravax, which claims to have performed well but only in one very pilot study in one foreign country, with no published data - I noted that future studies would be done in Mexico.
 (See: Herpes Vaccine Heads South ...
 Of The Border?", November 13, 2006.

 The pilot study consisted of under 20 patients, and they published no data or methodology, but the company claims the results were encouraging.
 They also said they are planning more trials, but they would be held outside to the US to circumvent the FDA—an agency that Dr. William Halford, the inventor of the vaccine and CSO of RVx, has little regard for.(1)